avast/scala-hashes/README.md

 compile "com.avast.hashes:scala-hashes_2.13:$versionHere"
 ```

-There are also decoders and encoders for [circe](https://github.com/travisbrown/circe) JSON library:
+There is also a support for [circe](https://github.com/travisbrown/circe) JSON library:
 ```gradle
 compile "com.avast.hashes:scala-hashes-circe_2.13:$versionHere"
 ```
+Then you can import encoders and decoders using `import com.avast.scala.hashes.circe._`